Reasoning Flows

 Reasoning Flows Overview

-Reasoning Flows is an integrated development platform designed to enable teams to build, deploy, and manage data-driven solutions with high efficiency.
+Reasoning Flows is an integrated development platform for building, deploying, and managing data-driven solutions.
 It supports a wide range of use cases—from machine learning models and ETL (Extract, Transform, Load) pipelines to custom APIs, web applications, and automated data workflows.

-Built with a flexible architecture, Reasoning Flows combines GUI-based tools with open coding environments, providing both low-code and pro-code capabilities.
-It leverages Docker containerization for scalable compute, supports scheduling and orchestration of data tasks, and facilitates collaboration through reusable assets and project cloning features.
+It combines GUI-based tools with open coding environments, providing both low-code and pro-code capabilities.
+It runs on Docker containerization for scalable compute, supports scheduling and orchestration of data tasks, and enables collaboration through reusable assets and project cloning.

 Terminology Note: Throughout this documentation, objects prefixed with "AP" (Analytics Platform) are GUI-driven components native to Reasoning Flows.
 Objects prefixed with "SingularAI" are specialized text intelligence components integrated into the platform.